“I have a LinkedIn. But I don’t know where it is.”

-I hear variations of this quote all the time.
+I hear variations of this comment every week.

-Lawyers are struggling with social media; they’re always asking me about it, how it works, and whether lawyers need it.
+Many lawyers struggle with social media; they’re always asking me about it, how it works, and whether they need it.

-Lawyers who don’t understand LinkedIn proclaim they don’t need it.
+Lawyers who don’t understand LinkedIn often proclaim that they don’t need it.

-I’ve presented dozens of social media training programs for lawyers and marketers; it’s been among the hottest marketing-training and retreat topics for the past few years.
-Not surprisingly, the bulk of the recent queries involve attorneys using LinkedIn.
+I’ve presented 100+ social media training programs for lawyers and marketers; it’s been among the hottest marketing-training and retreat topics for at least the past five years.
+Not surprisingly, the bulk of the recent queries involve how and why attorneys should use LinkedIn.

-There’s significant misinformation regarding LinkedIn and whether lawyers need it.
-In my experience, most business-oriented lawyers aren’t going to be trolling around LinkedIn, sorting their lists, identifying second-degree friend-of-friend connections, and looking to generate hot new leads.
-Not that they can’t or shouldn’t, but c’mon, readers of this blog know that most lawyers won’t.
-And they’re also not going to regularly write Pulse articles or post LinkedIn updates.
+There’s significant misinformation regarding the value of LinkedIn.
+Most business lawyers I know won’t be actively trolling around LinkedIn, sorting their Premium lists, identifying second-degree friend-of-friend connections, and looking to generate hot new leads.
+(Not that they can’t or shouldn’t, but c’mon, readers of this blog know that most lawyers won’t.)

 Most lawyers aren’t going to be LinkedIn Power Users.